rasoulifarhad/zookeeper/docs/Leader-election-with-ZooKeeper.md

                                                                       Replicates across a quorum

-ZooKeeper: Seman7cs of Sessions
+ZooKeeper: Semantics of Sessions

-- A preﬁx of opera7ons submiUed through a session are executed
+- A preﬁx of operations submiUed through a session are executed

-- Upon disconnec7on
+- Upon disconnection

  - Client lib tries to contact another server
  - Before session expires: connect to new server
- - Server must have seen a transac7on id at least as large as the session
+ - Server must have seen a transaction id at least as large as the session

 ZooKeeper: API

 - Create znodes: create

-  - Persistent, sequen7al, ephemeral
+  - Persistent, sequential, ephemeral

 - Read and modify data: setData, getData